 Check sheets are a simple way of making sure that a quality process is followed and standards are followed.
 They take the form of a grid, where each row is a step that must be checked off in real time as data is gathered.

-A check sheet made using ConceptDraw PRO, that takes note of faulty car parts
+A check sheet made using ConceptDraw DIAGRAM, that takes note of faulty car parts

 A control sheet records a certain statistic at different times throughout the day, and applies to it a mean data range.
 If data values fall well outside that range, it could be a sign of an inefficiency or some flaw in a business process.

 A histogram is used to show the frequency distribution of a specific variable.
 Visually, they are arranged something like bar charts, but differ in that they don't compare disparate sets of data against each other — instead they take one value, and show its frequency within predefined intervals.